 Community Engagement Professionals as Inquiring Practitioners for Organizational Learning

-Just published by Anne Weiss and Kristin Norris (a Collaboratory Administrator at IUPUI) in the March 2019 Journal of Higher Education, Outreach, and Engagement, this article provides a great introduction to the distinction among broader inquiry terms such as tracking/monitoring, assessment, evaluation, and research, and explores the tensions of why we conduct inquiry — for internal improvement or for external recognition.
+Just published by Anne Weiss and Kristin Norris (Collaboratory Administrator, IU System) in the March 2019 Journal of Higher Education, Outreach, and Engagement, this article provides a great introduction to the distinction among broader inquiry terms such as tracking/monitoring, assessment, evaluation, and research, and explores the tensions of why we conduct inquiry — for internal improvement or for external recognition.
 It then encourages community engagement professionals to leverage such inquiry across all aspects of their work.
 Access the article.

 Promoting Program Evaluation Fidelity when Data Collectors Lack Research Design and Implementation Expertise